blog archive.

 Why OpenAI Sent Me $500 for a Research Project

-Apr 20268 min read- A complete breakdown of how I built XSA4 + EMA + GPTQ-Int6, the submission that landed at 1.1271 BPB and placed top-5 globally in OpenAI's Parameter Golf challenge.
+Apr 20268 min read- How I built XSA4 + EMA + GPTQ-Int6 to place top-5 globally in OpenAI's Parameter Golf challenge.

 Read article- Parameter Golf